fbpx

 • The defendant tried to avoid the legal process by failing to appear

-It is important to note that for the second element that regards being released from custody, there are different ways of being released that can result in different penal code violations.
+It is important to note that for the second element regarding release from custody, different release methods can lead to different Penal Code violations.

 • If the defendant is released WITHOUT posting bail (on their own recognizance), and fails to appear in court, they could be charged with violating PC 1320